I Was Bullied For My Box Braids — Now They're My Signature

 For some, a lipstick is just a lipstick.
 But for others, it's a source of strength, creativity, and expression.
 In our series Power Faces, we'll explore the relationship between strong women and the makeup they choose to wear — or not.
 Our latest subject is breakout fashion model Indira Scott.
 This story was told to Cat Quinn and edited for length and clarity.

 I was never good at doing makeup when I was growing up.
 I think it was the universe trying to show me I could have a natural face, which makes me feel very powerful.
 When I'm not wearing makeup, I have to accept everything that I'm bringing as beautiful.
 I like to be fully raw with my face and my hair, and not be so clean cut.
-Our physical beauty should be a representation of who we are.
 We all don't have to be the same to be beautiful.
 That's boring.

 Advertisement